MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 - **Data discovery (Preview)**: Use this report to see information about files found by scanners or Windows Defender ATP.

 - **Recommendations (Preview)**: Use this report to identify files that have sensitive information and mitigate your risk by following the recommendations.

+    This report is currently rolling out to tenants, so if you do not see it, try again in a few days.

     When you select an item, the **View data** option displays the audit activities that triggered the recommendation.